dev-academy-programme/orientation---Archived/accounts/README.md

 3. Update profile (hover top right corner, click your profile > edit)
     * Add a profile image and name
     * Update notifications: ` Uncheck Watching` boxes. `Check Particpating` boxes
+4. Check your email and click the validation link

-4. Accept invitation to your cohort's GitHub team - your facilitator will send this to you either during the call or after.
+5. Accept invitation to your cohort's GitHub team - your facilitator will send this to you either during the call or after.

 <br>